-For several years Big Cove has been encouraging the doctors and nurses at Huntsville Hospital and Crestwood in the form of goodie bags.
+Hospital Goodie Bags: For several years Big Cove has been encouraging the doctors and nurses at Huntsville Hospital and Crestwood for their service during the COVID crisis in the form of healthy snack bags.
 These bags are filled with yummy treats to eat, protein bars and mints for the hospital workers who are exhausted.
 Some of the recipients had tears when given these treats- they were remembered and appreciated.

 Big Cove has a number of mission partners.
 Learn more about them below!